unternehmen/erthworm/README.md

     $ export ERTHWORMDIR=.                            # Depending on where you have erthworm installed/downloaded.
     $ guile-2.0 -L $WISPDIR --language=wisp -L $ERTHWORMDIR -s server.w

-If you following these steps, the server should start up fine.
+If you follow these steps, the server should start up fine.

 ## Problems
 Persistant state is currently not passed by argument to the selector